Central High School (Phenix City, Alabama): Baseball

 Central's Baseball team has been historically good.
-Most of all in recent years wth their state title from 2022 under first-year head coach A.J.
+Most of all in recent years with their state title from 2022 under first-year head coach A.J.
 Kohoe.
 In 2022, Central High School went 30–10 in total throughout the season and playoffs.
 They defeated Hewitt-Trussville High School 2–1 in the series to claim their school's first Baseball State Title.

-The Red Devils' worst season in recent years was 2019 wen they went 15–12.
-The last loosing season for CHS was 2013 when they went 32–47.
+The Red Devils' worst season in recent years was 2019 when they went 15–12.
+The last losing season for CHS was 2013 when they went 32–47.
 Over the past 10 seasons, the Red Devils have produced a record of 254–165.